max-e-smith/rubus/README.md

 TODO

 ### Basic Project Structure Generation Usage
-Run the `create_project.sh` with a project name as the only parameter in order to generate a project structure that can be used.
+Run the `create_project.sh` from within the project-generation subfolder with a project name as the only parameter in order to generate a project structure that can be copied for use elsewhere.

 The generated project can be deleted using the `delete_project.sh` script, passing the project name as only parameter.